HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-ingress.md

 $ kubectl get service -n <namespace>
 ```

-- The connection between Ingress and HAProxy can be configured to use either `http` or `https` for the internal traffic.
-For more information, see ["Configure HAProxy networking" topic](../mandatory_tasks/prepare_configure_networking.md#configure-haproxy-networking).
+- You can configure the connection between Ingress and HAProxy to use either `http` or `https` for the internal traffic.
+For more information, see the topic [Configure HAProxy networking](../mandatory_tasks/prepare_configure_networking.md#configure-haproxy-networking).

 - Define an [Ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource) that is used to configure the routing rules that point to the existing deployment of HAProxy as the internal service.
 Configure a host and all of the requests received by the host are handled by `<helm release name>-haproxy`.
 A `secretName` is passed in the `tls` section to allow the Ingress controller to serve `https` traffic.
 The following configuration maps the root path (`/`) to the HAProxy of DX.
 If there are other applications in the cluster handled by the same Ingress controller, their paths must be specified explicitly.
 All other requests are then handled by DX.

-Example of Ingress resource:
+Example of an Ingress resource:

 ```yaml
 apiVersion: networking.k8s.io/v1